Thymus: T cell maturation

-The thymus facilitates the maturation of T cells, an important part of the immune system providing cell-mediated immunity.
-T cells begin as hematopoietic precursors from the bone-marrow, and migrate to the thymus, where they are referred to as thymocytes.
-In the thymus, they undergo a process of maturation, which involves ensuring the cells react against antigens ("positive selection"), but that they do not react against antigens found on body tissue ("negative selection").
-Once mature, T cells emigrate from the thymus to provide vital functions in the immune system.
+The thymus facilitates the maturation of T cells, an important part of the adaptive immune system, providing cell-mediated immunity.
+T cells begin as hematopoietic precursors from the bone marrow, and migrate to the thymus, where they are referred to as thymocytes.
+There, they mature, which involves ensuring the cells react against foreign antigens ("positive selection"), but do not react against antigens found on body tissue ("negative selection").
+Once mature, T cells emigrate from the thymus to the rest of the body.

-Each T cell has a distinct T cell receptor, suited to a specific substance, called an antigen.
-Most T cell receptors bind to the major histocompatibility complex on cells of the body.
-The MHC presents an antigen to the T cell receptor, which becomes active if this matches the specific T cell receptor.
-In order to be properly functional, a mature T cell needs to be able to bind to the MHC molecule ("positive selection"), and not to react against antigens that are actually from the tissues of body ("negative selection").
-Positive selection occurs in the cortex and negative selection occurs in the medulla of the thymus.
-After this process T cells that have survived leave the thymus, regulated by sphingosine-1-phosphate.
+Each T cell has a distinct T cell receptor, suited to a specific antigen.
+Most T cell receptors bind to the major histocompatibility complex (MHC) on cells.
+The MHC presents an antigen to the T cell receptor, which becomes active if they match.
+A mature T cell needs to bind to the MHC molecule ("positive selection"), and not to react against antigens that are from healthy tissues ("negative selection").
+Positive selection occurs in the cortex, while negative selection occurs in the medulla.
+After this process, surviving T cells exit the thymus, regulated by sphingosine-1-phosphate.
 Further maturation occurs in the peripheral circulation.
-Some of this is because of hormones and cytokines secreted by cells within the thymus, including thymulin, thymopoietin, and thymosins.
+Some of this is because of hormones and cytokines secreted within the thymus, including thymulin, thymopoietin, and thymosins.

 Positive selection

-T cells have distinct T cell receptors.
-These distinct receptors are formed by process of V(D)J recombination gene rearrangement stimulated by RAG1 and RAG2 genes.
-This process is error-prone, and some thymocytes fail to make functional T-cell receptors, whereas other thymocytes make T-cell receptors that are autoreactive.
-If a functional T cell receptor is formed, the thymocyte will begin to express simultaneously the cell surface proteins CD4 and CD8.
+T cells have distinct receptors.
+These receptors are formed by the process of V(D)J recombination gene rearrangement stimulated by RAG1 and RAG2 genes.
+This process is error-prone, and some thymocytes do not make functional T-cell receptors, whereas other thymocytes make autoreactive T-cell receptors.
+If a functional T cell receptor is formed, the thymocyte expresses the cell surface proteins CD4 and CD8 simultaneously.

-The survival and nature of the T cell then depends on its interaction with surrounding thymic epithelial cells.
-Here, the T cell receptor interacts with the MHC molecules on the surface of epithelial cells.
-A T cell with a receptor that doesn't react, or reacts weakly, will die by apoptosis.
-A T cell that does react will survive and proliferate.
-A mature T cell expresses only CD4 or CD8, but not both.
-This depends on the strength of binding between the TCR and MHC class 1 or class 2.
-A T cell receptor that binds mostly to MHC class I tends to produce a mature "cytotoxic" CD8 positive T cell; a T cell receptor that binds mostly to MHC class II tends to produce a CD4 positive T cell.
+The survival and nature of the T cell then depend on its interaction with surrounding thymic epithelial cells.
+The T cell receptor interacts with the MHC molecules on the surface of epithelial cells.
+A T cell with a receptor that doesn't react, or reacts weakly, dies by apoptosis.
+T cells that react survive and proliferate.
+A mature T cell expresses either CD4 or CD8, but not both.
+This depends on the binding strength between the TCR and MHC class 1 or class 2.
+A T cell receptor that binds mostly to MHC class I tends to produce a mature "cytotoxic" CD8 positive T cells those that bind mostly to MHC class II typically produce a CD4 positive T cell.